MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

-    T     coreLinearStep          (in T, in T, in T)                  // linear interpolation between 0.0 and 1.0 T     coreSign                (in T)                              // extract the sign without returning 0.0 S     coreIsNan               (in T)                              // test if the parameter is not a number vec3  coreRgbToHsv            (in vec3)                           // RGB to HSV conversion vec3  coreHsvToRgb            (in vec3)                           // HSV to RGB conversion vec3  coreRgbToYiq            (in vec3)                           // RGB to YIQ conversion   (BT.601, NTSC)
+    T     coreLinearStep          (in T, in T, in T)                  // linear interpolation between 0.0 and 1.0 T     coreSign                (in T)                              // extract the sign without returning 0.0 S     coreIsNan               (in T)                              // test if the parameter is not a number T     coreModInt              (in T, in S)                        // integer modulo operation vec3  coreRgbToHsv            (in vec3)                           // RGB to HSV conversion vec3  coreHsvToRgb            (in vec3)                           // HSV to RGB conversion vec3  coreRgbToYiq            (in vec3)                           // RGB to YIQ conversion   (BT.601, NTSC)